whitewhidow/quest-sideloader-linux/README.md

 4. Copy the file to your $PATH :
   `sudo cp ./sideload.sh /usr/local/bin/sideload`

-you can now run `sideload` from any folder.
+you can now run `sideload` from any 'app-folder' folder containing an apk, and optional OBB file(s).

 ## Prerequisites (one time)